Tracking IOPS vs Baseline Storage Spend in RDS

 """Raised when cost/metric correlation fails irrecoverably."""

-"""Derive baseline IOPS from RDS storage configuration."""
+"""Derive baseline IOPS from an RDS volume's storage configuration."""

 if storage_type == "gp2":

-return min(storage_gb * 3, 16000) # gp2 caps at 16k
+return max(100, min(storage_gb * 3, 16000))

-elif storage_type == "gp3":
+if storage_type == "gp3":

 return provisioned_iops if provisioned_iops else 3000

-elif storage_type in ("io1", "io2"):
+if storage_type in ("io1", "io2"):

 return provisioned_iops or 0